-Watch for the obvious times that your puppy will need to toilet, such as immediately after a meal or a big drink; upon waking up; after a play session; and any other time in between!
+Watch for the obvious times that your puppy will need to toilet, such as 10 minutes after a meal or a big drink; upon waking up; after a play session; and any other time in between.
 Ensure that the puppy is in the correct toilet location at these times.

-If, while watching your puppy in your house, you observe the pre-toileting behaviours such as sniffing, circling, etc. (it will vary from one puppy to the next), rush the puppy to the backdoor, keeping him/her close to floor level so that they can see where they are being taken and how to get to their correct toilet spot.
+While watching your puppy in your house, you observe the pre-toileting behaviours such as sniffing, circling, etc. (it will vary from one puppy to the next), rush the puppy to the back door, keeping him/her close to floor level so that they can see where they are being taken and how to get to their correct toilet spot.

 Feeding your puppy indoors and locating water bowls indoors will hasten the understanding that these areas are not suitable for toileting.
 Take the blame for any mistakes yourself - you were not paying sufficient attention.
 Remember, your puppy's Mum cleaned up without scolding - attempting to reprimand the puppy for a bodily function will only create anxiety.

 The puppy is not suffering from guilt when you walk into the room where the pup has had an accident - he/she simply knows that the presence of a puddle or pile and you in the same room is bad news!